jeremiahseun/credpal_ui/README.md

 ### UI Components

-- **ConstrainedLayout**: A custom widget that constrains the app's width on larger screens (like web) to maintain a mobile-like experience
 - **ProductCard**: Displays product information with price, discount, and merchant logo
 - **MerchantCard**: Shows merchant information with online status indicator
 - **CDText**: Custom text widget for consistent typography throughout the app